Last updated Aug 23rd, 2021

-See how Garret Leight tells you what it wants you to do in both the copy and has a clear CTA button?
+See how Garret Leight tells you what it wants you to do in both the copy and clear CTA button:

 Hold fire on the editing and wait out the 24 hours to ensure that your ads have started delivering and get usable data before you start making changes.

-One critical mistake you can avoid is setting a tiny budget for running numerous ad sets with multiple ads because they are all sharing the same budget.
+One critical mistake you can avoid is setting a tiny budget or limiting the spending for running numerous ad sets with multiple ads.

 If you’re showing your ad in a market of high valued products, a campaign with a low budget won’t even be seen by its ideal target.

 It's a cost you cannot afford to pay.

 If you must keep your budget low, edit the target by narrowing your audience.

 Think of it like dropping a dime into a pond.

 Similar audience targeting can increase costs and also reduce your Facebook ad’s deliverability.

 This is a common mistake to take account of when creating multiple ad sets that target similar audiences.